sergei-iliev/ravendb/README.md

     }
 }
  ```
-Each POJO has a property name "id" which will triger the usage RavenDB algorithm of autogenarating Ids.
+Each POJO has a property name "id" which will trigger the usage RavenDB algorithm of autogenarating Ids.
 The convention is that entities get the identifiers in the following format collection/number-tag so the programmer is not concerned with the uniqueness of each document in a collection.

 ## RavenDB connector